hamzahmd/github-profile-tracker/README.md

 # GitHub Profile Tracker

-This project was built to learn React JS
+This project was built to learn React JS.

+- First, the components were formed with classes and props

 # Getting Started with Create React App